fatih/vim-go-tutorial/README.md

 let g:go_highlight_methods = 1
 ```

-we now also highlighting function names.
-Belo `Foo` and `main` will ben now
+We now also highlighting function names.
+Below `Foo` and `main` will be now
 highlighted:

 ```go